Russia’s drone army contains heaps of Western electronics. Can the U.S. cut them off?

 Many of the drone components that CAR identified traveled to Russia via obscure middlemen and small trading companies whose businesses could be tough to track.

-What’s more, the relatively small quantities that Russia’s military likely needs might allow it to acquire components surreptitiously, said Malcolm Penn, the chief executive of London-based semiconductor research firm Future Horizons.
+What’s more, the relatively small quantities that Russia’s military is likely to need might allow it to acquire components surreptitiously, said Malcolm Penn, the chief executive of London-based semiconductor research firm Future Horizons.

 “If you only want 500 or 1,000 it’s easily doable, and very hard to stop,” he said.
 “All throughout the Cold War, when in theory there were no exports to the Soviet Union, that didn’t stop them from getting things.
 There are always men with suitcases that go out to the Far East and buy stuff and come back.”

 Another big wild card is China, which could thwart any U.S. attempt to choke off chips to Russia.
 CAR estimated that the drones it examined were built between 2013 and 2016, when Western suppliers were more dominant in the chip industry.
-China has since become a much bigger manufacturer of electronic components, and is unlikely to fully comply with any attempted blockade, technology experts say.
+China has since become a much bigger manufacturer of electronic components, and is unlikely to fully comply with any attempted blockade, technology experts said.

 Russia relies on Asian and Western countries to supply most of its consumer electronics and computer chips, which are the brains that make electronics function.
 Russia’s imports of these goods in 2020 exceeded $38 billion, according to United Nations trade data.